 Package XML is standard XMI-compliant output that can be loaded into any XML viewer, or used by any XML-based tool to perform manipulations and extracts, such as document or code generators.

-Controlled packages appear in the Project Browser with a small colored rectangle to the left of the package icon, as shown below for the CIM package:
+Controlled Packages appear in the Project Browser with a small colored rectangle to the left of the Package icon, as shown for the CIM Package:

 Using Controlled Packages you can support:

 |·||Widely distributed development by having team members submit Packages in the form of XML for import into a central Enterprise Architect repository|